Towson Tigers football: Under Rob Ambrose (2009–2022)

 Ambrose was met with additional growing pains in his second season as head coach, ending up with a 1–10 record with no conference wins.
-The Tigers' only win was memorable as the Tigers needed 5 overtimes to outlast Coastal Carolina.
-Several staff changes were made in the off-season, including Ambrose taking over as the team's Offensive Coordinator.
+The Tigers' only win was a memorable one as the Tigers needed 5 overtimes to outlast Coastal Carolina.
+Several staff changes were made in the off-season, including Ambrose taking over as the team's offensive coordinator.
 Ambrose was the OC at UConn for three seasons before assuming the head coaching duties at his alma mater.